nrkno/sofie-core/CONTRIBUTING.md

-# How to Contribute to the Sofie Project
+# How to Contribute to This Repository

-Before contributing to this repository, please read the [Contribution Guidelines](https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines) for the Sofie project.
+Before contributing to this specific repository, please read the [Contribution Guidelines](https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines) for the Sofie project.

 ## Branches